MarikaDiGirolamo/BitBlog/doc/README.md

 ## 1. Install Node.js

 * Unless you need to install a different version (like for example if you're doing a tutorial and the tutor tells you to install a specific version), I would advise to install the latest.
-You can find it [here](https://nodejs.org/en/).
+You can find it [here](https://nodejs.org/en/) or check it out [here](https://learn.microsoft.com/it-it/windows/dev-environment/javascript/nodejs-on-windows).

 * Check if node has been installed successfully.